29 Jul The Cost of a Wedding in Germany

 Photo: Weigert Images

-Let’s not forget the honeymoon.
-If you have a destination wedding in Germany, it is definitely worth staying in the country or otherwise you might travel to an exotic faraway location and spend a couple thousand of euros there.
+Don’t forget the honeymoon, either!
+If you’re having a destination wedding in Germany, you can either stay in the country or travel to an exotic location, spending a couple thousand euros for an unforgettable experience.